-The Chatham-Kent Police Service has one police dog, Arry, who is a dual-purpose dog.
+The Chatham-Kent Police Service has one police dog, Helix, who is a dual-purpose dog.

-Arry, is a Belgium Malinois dog from Slovenia.
-Arry, is particularly gifted in drug detection but is also trained in the following areas:
+Helix, is a German Shepherd from Ontario with West German blood lines.
+Helix is particularly gifted in drug detection but is also trained in the following areas:

 - Open Search Criminal Apprehension/Stand-Off